rackerlabs/docs-core-infra-user-guide/cloud_images/important_concepts.rst

 A virtual machine image ("image", for short) is a single file that contains a virtual disk that has a bootable operating system on it.
 Images come in various formats.
-In the Rackspace open cloud, we use images in the VHD format.
+In the Rackspace Cloud, we use images in the VHD format.

 VHD